owenjeltema/resistanceRamp/IonREADME.md

 **ideal_trace_make_ideal_Y_list_version2**: Takes the mean of each level, the list of levels, and the length of each event to create a list of Y values that form the idealized trace.

 **Ideal_trace_graph_formatting_version2**: Has the formatting to graph the filtered data, idealized trace and dotted lines at the bin junctions with a scrollbar.
 It also has an input to adjust the height of the graph.

-# **Inputs**
-**Create_ideal_trace_abf_false_positives_version2**:

-**spike_start**: a list with the approximate start locations for large noise spikes, can have multiple starts for different spikes, but there is usually only one

-**spike_stop**: a list with the corresponding approximate stop location for a large noise spike.
-Every level change between these values is categorized as noise and assigned to the noise level and does not affect any mean values.
-Must be the same length as spike_start.

 # **Errors**
 Former errors that have been solved include: